Oxcart99-edu/Free_Digit_Speech_Federated_Unlearning/README.md

 ## Results
 The results compare models trained from scratch to those where federated unlearning has been applied.
 The unlearning procedure shows that the model can recover performance similar to that of a retrained model, without the need for costly retraining.
 Performance is maintained across nominal test datasets while the influence of compromised or backdoor data is efficiently removed.
 This confirms the feasibility of federated unlearning in sound data classification tasks.

-## Conclusions
-The project demonstrates that federated unlearning is an effective method for removing a client's contribution from a federated learning model.
-However, the unlearning process requires precise calibration of the distance from the reference model, which varies depending on the dataset.
-Setting this distance too high risks model divergence, while setting it too low may result in ineffective unlearning.
-Additionally, fine-tuning the process is challenging without access to the data that is to be forgotten, making careful testing in the post-training phase essential.